Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Data on Arab Governments

-In addition to all the obvious reasons for an appreciation of the Washington Report--the other voice in the U.S., etc.--I like the magazine because it provides me data and facts on the Arab regimes whose functioning is normally opaque and secretive.
+In addition to all the obvious reasons for an appreciation of the Washington Report on Middle East Affairs,--the other voice in the U.S., etc.--I like the magazine because it provides me data and facts on the Arab regimes whose functioning is normally opaque and secretive.

 Which, of course, is why we're dependent upon our readers and advertisers, not foreign governments (or our own), for the wherewithal to keep on being the alternative voice about the Middle East in the U.S.